paddlesteamers.info : The Internet's leading database of Paddle Steamers past and present

 have to be turned away as capacity is limited by the terms of her

-Waverley Excursions include a "voluntary donation" of 10% in their advertised fares on the assumption that you will be happy to make such a donation.
-This is doubly important to the ship's owners because it unlocks the potential to claim a further 25% of the fares (of qualifying taxpayers) from the government under the statutory Gift Aid scheme, which is a major way in which the government helps to fund charities.
-Without a substantial proportion of Waverley's passengers signing up for Gift Aid on fares it is unlikely that the ship would earn enough revenue to continue in service, so it is to be encouraged
+As a charity, Waverley's owners can benefit from extra government assistance when passengers (who are or are in a "family group" with qualifying UK taxpayers) make a donation to the charity in lieu of a fare which is at least 10% more than the applicable fare.
+Waverley can then claim a further 25% of the value from the government under the statutory Gift Aid scheme, which is a major way in which the state helps to fund charities.
+Without a substantial proportion of Waverley's passengers signing up for Gift Aid when purchasing tickets it is unlikely that the ship would earn enough revenue to continue in service, so it is to be encouraged

 If you don't want to pay the voluntary donation you don't have to.
 You are perfectly entitled to travel at 10% below the advertised fare.
 Unfortunately you cannot get the lower fare if you book on line.
 You must call the Waverley Excursions office (if you want to buy tickets in advance) or buy at the purser's office on board when you make your sailing.
 Also the office and purser will quote you the higher fare, so it is essential that, prior to making your payment, you say that you do not want to make the donation and require the 10% reduction.
 This will be done without quibble.

 If you are happy to donate and are a qualifying UK taxpayer, all you need to do is click the Gift Aid box on the on-line booking system, or if you book by phone, confirm you are a "Gift Aider".
-If you buy your tickets aboard the ship the purser will ask if you are a qualifying taxpayer and ask you to fill out a short form which then allows the company to get the extra money from Revenue & Customs.
-If you are not a qualifying tax payer, you can still pay the 10% voluntary donation if you wish.
+If you buy your tickets aboard the ship the purser will ask if you are a qualifying taxpayer and ask you to fill out a short form which then allows the company to get the extra money from HM Revenue & Customs.
+If you are not a qualifying tax payer, you can still pay the 10% voluntary donation if you wish, but the company gets no further benefit.

 The Gift Aid rules (as at 2014) indicate that if the purchaser is a qualifying taxpayer, Gift Aid is available on all the tickets bought for, for example, a family group where some members might not be taxpayers.
 Higher rate taxpayers can enter Gift Aided donations on their tax returns and receive a tax reduction equivalent to the difference between the higher and basic rates of taxation.
 Please see the HMRC website to confirm the latest applicable arrangements